Galaxy S26 Ultra will have built-in privacy display feature

 Samsung’s Silicon-Carbon Battery Plans?

 Samsung was rumored to be developing silicon-carbon batteries to improve power efficiency while maintaining a slim design at the same.
-But it seem that we this device will not be featuring the 7500 mAh Silicon Carbon battery as previously told.
+But it is now certain that this device will not be featuring the 7500 mAh Silicon Carbon battery as previously told.

 Although it’s about time for Samsung to go big on batteries because Chinese smartphone manufacturers have already started adopting Si/C batteries.
 Almost every other Chinese smartphones, from budget to flagship now feature batteries that range anywhere from 6500 mAh to 8500 mAh as well.